Gravitational-Wave Phasing of Quasi-Circular Compact Binary Systems to the Fourth-and-a-Half post-Newtonian Order

 where $E$ denotes the invariant energy of the compact binary and $\mathcal{F}$ the total energy flux (or GW luminosity).
 Both~$E$ and $\mathcal{F}$ in the balance equation are unique functions of the PN parameter $x$ and the two masses.
 They have to be evaluated with the same relative PN precision, in the present case 4.5PN ($\sim x^{9/2}$).
 From Eq.~\eqref{balance}, we derive a simple ordinary differential equation for the frequency as a function of time, and, once it is solved, a further integration yields the phase as a function of frequency.

-The invariant energy $E$ follows from the conservative dynamics of the compact binary at 4PN order, which have been obtained by various groups using different methods: (i) the Arnowitt-Deser-Misner (ADM) Hamiltonian formalism~\cite{JaraS12, JaraS13, DJS14, DJS16} led to complete results except for one ``ambiguity'' parameter, which was fixed by resorting to a comparison with gravitational self-force (GSF) results~\cite{BiniD13}; (ii) the Fokker Lagrangian formalism in harmonic coordinates~\cite{BBBFMa, BBBFMb,BBBFMc,BBFM17} yielded for the first time a complete result without any ambiguity parameter; (iii) the effective field theory (EFT) approach~\cite{FS4PN,FStail,GLPR16,FMSS16,PR17,FS19,FPRS19,Blumlein20} also led to the complete and unambiguous result.
-From this series of works, the binary's invariant energy was obtained as the Noetherian quantity associated with temporal dilatation, and reads at 4PN order
+The invariant energy $E$ follows from the conservative dynamics of the compact binary at 4PN order, which have been obtained by various groups using different methods: (i) the Arnowitt-Deser-Misner (ADM) Hamiltonian formalism~\cite{JaraS12, JaraS13, DJS14, DJS16} yielded the first derivation of the 4PN energy, although with an ambiguity parameter obtained by matching the near-zone computation to results imported from gravitational self-force (GSF)~\cite{BiniD13}; (ii) the Fokker Lagrangian formalism in harmonic coordinates~\cite{BBBFMa, BBBFMb,BBBFMc,BBFM17} derived the complete result, without ambiguity and without resorting to GSF, by using a specific regularization procedure which was proven to be equivalent to dimensional regularization; (iii) the effective field theory (EFT) approach~\cite{FS4PN,FStail,GLPR16,FMSS16,PR17,FS19,FPRS19,Blumlein20} rederived the 4PN energy by using dimensional regularization.
+From this series of works, the binary's invariant energy was obtained as the Noetherian quantity associated with temporal translation, and reads at 4PN order (see \emph{e.g.}~\cite{Blumlein21,Bini:2020nsb} for partial results up to 6PN order):

 We denote by $\nu\equiv m_1 m_2/m^2$ the symmetric mass ratio ($\gamma_\text{E}$ is the Euler constant).
-Since there are no terms of half-integer PN order for circular orbits, this expression is actually valid up to 4.5PN order.
+Since there are no terms of half-integer PN order for circular orbits, this expression is actually valid up to 4.5PN order (as indicated by the final error term).

 The second input is the energy flux, which we have computed using the PN-MPM formalism applied to compact binaries at 4.5PN beyond the leading quadrupole formula.
 Crucial to this computation was the recently-completed source mass quadrupole moment at 4PN order~\cite{MHLMFB20,MQ4PN_IR,MQ4PN_renorm,MQ4PN_jauge}, the source current quadrupole moment at 3PN order~\cite{HFB_courant} and the non-linear tail-of-memory effect~\cite{TLB22,TB23}.
 We provide the technical details of the derivation in the companion paper~\cite{BFHLT_II}, and report here only the final result: